Menditect/documentation/docs/datavariation.md

 It is possible to combine Test Suite datavariation and Test Case variation in the same Test Suite.

 :::note
-On the Test Case level, a choice has to be made between the two when including an Attribute or Assert.
-<br/>Once the choice is made, it can only be undone by excluding the Attributes and Asserts again.
+On the Test Case level, a choice has to be made between the Test Suite / Test Case datavariation when varying on an Attribute or Assert.
+Once the choice is made, it can only be undone by excluding the varied Attributes and Asserts.
 :::

 An included Attribute or Assert is referred to in the MTA Documentation as a [Data Variation Items](datavariation-item).